La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

-_``vyu''_ means ``X1 enjoys doing (_vo_) X2'', where the second case is some kind of activity --- a natural place to fill with an infinitive.
-The sentence linked by _``vo''_ is _``!tara /crw''_ = ``the rat eats'', and an instance of that relation, an event, is the referent of the argument _``vo -crw !tara''_.
-(The argument _``!tara''_ may come before or after the sentence predicate _``crw''_ , wherever convenient.)
+_vyu_ means X1 enjoys doing (_vo_) X2, where the second case is some kind of activity --- a natural place to fill with an infinitive.
+The sentence linked by _vo_ is _!tara /crw_ = the rat eats, and an instance of that relation, an event, is the referent of the argument _vo -crw !tara_.
+(The argument _!tara_ may come before or after the sentence predicate _crw_ , wherever convenient.)

-_``vyu''_ includes the prefix _``vo''_ on its second case by default, as do all words which commonly have infinitive arguments.
-Also, there are various patterns in which main sentence arguments are replicated into infinitives, and by far the most common is for the argument just before the infinitive to be replicated, if the infinitive has none --- _``!tara''_ here.
+_vyu_ includes the prefix _vo_ on its second case by default, as do all words which commonly have infinitive arguments.
+Also, there are various patterns in which main sentence arguments are replicated into infinitives, and by far the most common is for the argument just before the infinitive to be replicated, if the infinitive has none --- _!tara_ here.
 So you could just say

 >